BenjaminBurton/GNS3-M1/README.md

-# GNS3-Server on M1 Mac
+# GNS3-Server on M1 Mac using a Docker Container

 ## Start by creating a `Dockerfile` (NO FILE EXTENSION) in directory of your choice